 Puppies That Feel Slimy to the Touch

 There are early signs, even with the ones that pass (at first) for normal.
 Those afflicted might be mistaken as the runt of the litter because it is the smallest puppy, appears frail or seems to struggle.
 A dead giveaway is how a L.A.D. puppy feels: they are slimy to the touch.
 As the litter grows, it will fall behind with its physical development and often stay smaller than the rest.
 They also risk slow starvation if a breeder is not vigilant.
 Many such pups appear to suckle without a problem, but are not actually feeding.
 One of L.A.D.'s deformities concerns the mouth, which will be discussed a bit later.

 Another early symptom is behavior abnormalities.
 It's been observed that some puppies with the condition will show more aggression.
 If left untreated, the puppy's activity will also slow down to the point where the animal fails to respond to stimulus and often gaze at something for a long time.
 If particularly badly affected, the puppy will also sleep too much.

 Life Expectancy and Limitations

 Here's the bad news: Unfortunately, L.A.D.
 Bull Terriers have short lives.
 The average life expectancy is under two years of age.
 How long they live depends on the severity of their case, what treatment is involved and if infections can be prevented effectively.
-The disease compromises the immune system and because of this, the main cause of death is respiratory infections.
+The disease compromises the immune system.
+Because of this, the main cause of death is respiratory infections.
 Besides infections, most are put down due to physical wasting and disfiguring lesions on the paw pads, which make walking painful.
 The good news is that researchers are hard at work trying to come up with treatments that will lengthen the lives of these special ones or even find a cure.
 There are promising cases of Bull Terriers living past two years with a daily regimen of steroids.